 REMARKS FOR EDITORS:

-1/ Arnika is Czech Republic based non-governmental organization focused on nature conservation, toxics and waste, and public participation in decision making on environmental issues.
+1. Arnika is a Czech Republic based non-governmental organization focused on nature conservation, toxicology and waste, and public participation in decision-making on environmental issues.
 Because the environment does not respect the borders, we cooperate with many partners all around the globe.
 Read more

-Ecohome is a Belarusian non-governmental organization focusing on enforcing democracy and the idea sustainable development, also to protect the rights of citizens to a healthy environment and to promote ecological way of life.
+Ecohome is a Belarusian non-governmental organization focusing on enforcing democracy and the idea of sustainable development, also to protect the rights of citizens to a healthy environment and promote an ecological way of life.
 Read more

-2/ The Aarhus Convention parties meet every three years to review the implementation and progress in securing environmental democracy in the region.
-The 6th Meeting of the Parties will take place in Budva, Montenegro, from 11 till 15 September, 2017.
+2. The Aarhus Convention parties meet every three years for the implementation and progress of the environmental democracy in the region.
+The 6th Meeting of the Parties will take place in Budva, Montenegro, from 11 to 15 September, 2017.
 Read more

-3/ An annual report published by an international human rights overseeing NGO Global Witness has named the 2016 “the deadliest year in record” regarding the activists killing and received a huge media attention worldwide.
+3. An annual report published by international human rights NGO, Global Witness has named the 2016 “the deadliest year in record” regarding the activists killing and received huge media attention worldwide.
 Full report